 - Appointment Confirmation

 Note: Your manning agency will give you these requirements prior to your visa schedule.
 You won’t have to do anything other than mental and emotional preparation.

-Application fee for C-1/D visa is USD160.00 converted in Philippine Peso.
+The Application fee for a C-1/D visa is USD185.00 converted into Philippine Pesos.
 It is non-refundable and non-transferable whether you pass or not.

 As of this writing, the amount my company paid was Php 8,640.00.
-A Php 54.00-exchange rate was used.
-Payment is thru Bank of the Philippine islands (BPI) or BancNet if you have an online banking account.
+That was the fee around 4 years ago which is actually USD160.00.
+Also, a Php 54.00 exchange rate was used.
+Payment is through the Bank of the Philippine Islands (BPI) or BancNet if you have an online banking account.

-- Any kind of electronic and battery-operated devices (mobile phones, laptop, cameras, thumb drives, e-readers, and the like.
+- Any kind of electronic and battery-operated devices (mobile phones, laptops, cameras, thumb drives, e-readers, and the like.

 - Lighter and any flame-generating device.

 - Crayons and markers

 - Any kind of food including chewing gum

 If you get hungry while waiting, there are selected food items inside that you can purchase.

 Your agency can book your US Visa appointment 16 days after they submit the complete requirements including the USD185.00 fee.